OceanParcels/Parcels/docs/installation.rst

 #.
 Install Anaconda's Miniconda following the steps at https://conda.io/docs/user-guide/install/, making sure to select the Python-3 version.
 If you're on Linux /macOS, it also assumes that you installed Miniconda-3 to your home directory.

 #.
 Start a terminal (Linux / macOS) or the Anaconda prompt (Windows).
-Activate the root (or base) environment of your Miniconda and create an environment containing Parcels, all its essential dependencies, and the nice-to-have cartopy and jupyter packages:
+Activate the ``base`` environment of your Miniconda and create an environment containing Parcels, all its essential dependencies, and the nice-to-have cartopy and jupyter packages:

     .. code-block:: bash

-      conda activate root  # Linux / macOS activate root        # Windows
+      conda activate base
       conda create -n parcels -c conda-forge parcels cartopy

     .. note::